Inspiration

 Returning the van

-After that quick tour of some of Northern Jutland’s highlights, we drove all the way back south to KG Camping in Kolding to return our beloved caravan, marking the end of our road trip.
+After our whirlwind tour of some of North Jutland’s highlights, we made the long drive back to KG Camping in Kolding to return our beloved caravan, bringing our unforgettable Norway road trip to an end.

 We visited Norway in August during the Norwegian summer (normally defined as June, July and August).